 Most of those sites were religious institutions where people had gathered, hoping to be protected, which was absolutely not the case.
 The militias and soldiers generally managed to get in and grab some of the people who had taken refuge there to kill them.

 They told us that our work was pointless because they were going to kill all the Tutsis anyway.Jean-Hervé Bradol, MSF’s Rwanda and Burundi program manager

 When we got to the militias’ barricades, they told us that our work was pointless because they were going to kill all the Tutsis anyway.
 In practical terms, it was impossible to transport adult men.
 We sometimes managed to transport women and children, although we couldn’t always be sure of succeeding.
 On April 14, Rwandan Red Cross colleagues saw militia fighters take wounded patients out of ambulances and kill them on the side of the road.

-Unfortunately, it took us several days to realize that patients could absolutely not leave the hospital and go back into the city for fear of their lives.
-So we organized and requisitioned neighboring houses to expand our capacity for wounded patients who had received treatment, even when they could have gone back home.
+Unfortunately, it took us several days to realise that patients could absolutely not leave the hospital and go back into the city for fear of their lives.
+So we organised and requisitioned neighbouring houses to expand our capacity for wounded patients who had received treatment, even when they could have gone back home.